 Which of these three groups, otherwise matched for age and general lifestyle, are at greatest risk for an ischemic (blood clot) stroke?

-“If I have to rank the three: hypertension, smoking and then obesity,” says Atif Zafar, MD, director of the stroke program at University of New Mexico Hospital and assistant professor of Stroke/Neurology at the UNM School of Medicine.
+“If I have to rank the three: hypertension, smoking and then obesity,” says Atif Zafar, MD, medical director of St. Michaels Hospital in Toronto, Ontario, and former director of the stroke program at University of New Mexico Hospital.

 Now if you’re obese but a nonsmoker with normal blood pressure, this doesn’t mean you’re off the hook just because obesity came in third place.